Road trip: Bluff-country byways

 "A lot of people pick up on my accent and ask if I'm Amish," she said, smiling patiently.
 "I used to be."

-My last stop was a mile east of Harmony, where Ada Austin raised angora goats and lavished a gallon of purple paint on her farm each year, until her death in 2012 at age 73.
+My last stop was a mile east of Harmony, where the late Ada Austin raised angora goats and lavished a gallon of purple paint on her farm each year.

-"On my 50th birthday, someone gave me the book, 'When I Am an Old Woman I Shall Wear Purple,' and it became my old-lady bible," she said.
+"On my 50th birthday, someone gave me the book, 'When I Am an Old Woman I Shall Wear Purple,' and it became my old-lady bible," she told customers.

 The farm shop where Austin sold mohair clothing and gifts has closed, but her daughters still sell items online.